Who We Serve

 Church-Based Mental Health Services provides compassionate mental health assessments to adolescents and adults from all walks of life, regardless of religious affiliation.
 We believe that lack of insurance, insufficient insurance or acute financial stress should not be barriers to timely, professional mental health support.

-Church-Based Mental Health Services was started by Dr. Carol Turner, who saw a gap in services for low-income clients, and wanted to find a way to fill it while giving back during her retirement.
-In 2015, Carol and intern, Bonnie Gordic, conducted a community needs assessment and built the CBMHS program to address the needs identified by pastors and their communities, while seeing clients on a sliding scale at the Reformed Church of Highland Park.
+Church-Based Mental Health Services was started by Dr. Carol Turner, who saw a gap in mental health services for low-income clients, and wanted to find a way to address this issue during her retirement.
+In 2015, Carol and her then-intern, Bonnie Gordic, conducted a community needs assessment and built the CBMHS program to address the needs identified by pastors and their communities.
+During this year, they also piloted the idea of sliding scale community mental health care at the Reformed Church of Highland Park.

-In January 2016, CBMHS hired licensed counselor, April Humes, and began seeing clients at five additional church sites: Middlebush Reformed Church, The Church in Brielle, The Community Church of Keyport, South River Reformed Church, and Colts Neck Reformed Church.
-In 2017, CMBHS expanded to Ocean Community Church, and hired a second counselor, Lorrie McGough.
+In January 2016, CBMHS hired Program Director, April Humes, and began seeing clients at five additional church sites: Middlebush Reformed Church, The Church in Brielle, The Community Church of Keyport, South River Reformed Church, and Colts Neck Reformed Church.
+In 2017, CMBHS expanded to Ocean Community Church, and hired counselor Lorrie McGough.
+Sonya Johnson became Program Director in 2019, followed by Lorrie McGough in late 2020.

 Doctor of Education & Psychologist